 What are cookies?
 ‘Cookies’ are small pieces of information that a website sends to your computer’s hard drive while you are viewing a website.

-Advertising: The occasional advertising banners on this site come through my network (WAR) which supplies advertising from a range of approved digital partners.
-Occasionally these banners will use marketing cookies to show you adverts that you might be more interested in.
+Advertising: Occasional advertising banners on this site use marketing cookies to show you adverts that you might be more interested in.
 This tracking system is anonymised and therefore it does not know who you are, it just uses the limited information available to it (via cookies) to serve you ads that may be relevant to you.
+You can opt out of these via your browser settings.

 Affiliate marketing: This site sometimes uses affiliate links when talking about brands or products.
 These links contain code which remember how you arrived at a particular shopping site and thus allow me to earn a commission through sales that result.
 They do not reveal any personal information about you.